-Suitable precautions had been put in place against the risk of fire in each of the four houses.
-Fire fighting equipment, emergency lighting and the fire alarm system in each of the houses were serviced at regular intervals by an external company.
-There were adequate means of escape from each house.
-A procedure for the safe evacuation of a resident from each of the houses, in the event of fire was prominently displayed.
+Suitable precautions had been put in place against the risk of fire.
+Self closing devices had been installed on doors.
+Fire fighting equipment, emergency lighting and the fire alarm system were serviced at regular intervals by an external company.
+There were adequate means of escape and a procedure for the safe evacuation of a residents, in the event of fire was prominently displayed.